This post is also available in: Español (Spanish)

 - Your initial visit consists of x-rays, examination, and consultation

 - Treatment options are discussed before any service is performed

 - We make quality dental care easy and affordable

 With seven convenient locations throughout the Houston area, we offer both extended and weekend hours to our patients.
-We are dedicated to providing quality dental service, so please contact us today to schedule your appointment and ask about our free consultations!
+We are dedicated to providing quality dental service, so please contact us today to schedule your appointment!